Dechrissen/learny-ernie/README.md

 ## Points & streaks

-All participants will earn 1 participation point (PP) for attending the event.
-For every week a particular player participates in a row, they will build streak points (SP).
+All participants will earn 1 Brain Point (BP) for attending the event.
+For every week a particular player participates in a row, they will build Streak Points (SP).